X-Files Timeline has been on the web since 1997! We are

 Assembling dates in the fashion needed for this Timeline was often

 problematical.
-I have virtually every X-Files episode on tape and often
+I have virtually every X-Files episode on old VHS tapes and often

 freeze-framed to inspect documents that might contain dates or other